crosanio/training_1_website/notes/scaffolding.md

 ## SCAFFOLDING STRUCTURE

 ### NOTE
-Some system's necessary files and folders are not mentioned in the diagram.
+Part of system's necessary files and folders are not mentioned in the diagram.
-E.g. : node_modules/.
+E.g. : 📁 node_modules/.

 📁 root/